 Enjoy fall colors, various distances, a pancake breakfast, cookies and fruit at rest stops, and hot soup and bread for lunch while it lasts.
-Proceeds benefit MADD and other local charities as voted on by Rapid Wheelmen members.
+Proceeds benefit local charities (usually bicycle related) as voted on by Rapid Wheelmen members.

 Colorburst was started in 1983 by Craig Campbell, a Rapid Wheelmen member, as a memorial to Donna Ryskamp, who was killed on August 9, 1983, by a drunk driver while bicycling.
 Craig Campbell was killed when a drunk driver struck his motorcycle on August 29, 1987; Craig was driving the route for Colorburst before printing the map for the ride.
 Now in its 29th year, Colorburst continues to honor Donna and Craig, and has raised more than $100,000 for Mothers Against Drunk Driving (MADD) and other local charities.
 (More Colorburst History)

-Order when you register for $17 - must order by September 29 to guarantee a shirt.
+Royal blue color with the 2017 Colorburst logo.
+100% polyester, moisture wicking material with antimicrobial properties.
+Order when you register for $17 - must order by September 15 to guarantee a shirt.
 A limited number of shirts will be available for $20 the day of the event.
-Shirts are 100% cotton with the Colorburst logo.

 17, 30, 62, and 100 mile loops on rolling terrain.
 There are also 30 and 62 mile gravel road loops for riders looking for a challenge or a change of pace; the routes will be about 80% gravel road and use the existing rest stops (no SAG for gravel road routes).